 10.1 Mutual Representations and Warranties.
-Each Party represents and warrants to the other Party that: (a) it is duly formed, validly existing, and in good standing as a limited liability company under the Laws of its jurisdiction of formation; (b) it has, and throughout the term of this Agreement and any Customer Agreement will retain, the full right, power, and authority to enter into this Agreement, to grant the rights it grants hereunder and to perform its obligations under this Agreement; (c) its execution of this Agreement will constitute its legal, valid, and binding obligation, enforceable against it in accordance with its terms; and (e) its execution, delivery, and performance of its obligations under this Agreement to which it is a party.
+Each Party represents and warrants to the other Party that: (a) it is duly formed, validly existing, and in good standing as a limited liability company under the Laws of its jurisdiction of formation; (b) it has, and throughout the term of this Agreement and any Customer Agreement will retain, the full right, power, and authority to enter into this Agreement, to grant the rights it grants hereunder and to perform its obligations under this Agreement; (c) its execution of this Agreement has been duly authorized by all necessary organizational action of such Party; (d) when executed and delivered by it, this Agreement will constitute its legal, valid, and binding obligation, enforceable against it in accordance with its terms; and (e) its execution, delivery, and performance of its obligations under this Agreement does not and will not violate any judgment, order, decree, or applicable Law, nor does it or will it violate any agreement to which it is a party.